brightgao1/zky/README.md

 [zkyShortcutsApp (finished)](https://github.com/brightgao1/zkyShortcutsApp)

 ### Benchmarks
+In the vid below, I create a zky GUI app w/ BrightWin (my Windows Subsystem), then compile it (F5 in my IDE). zkyCompiler pops up and compiles the app, showing it.
+As u can see, the blank window app uses 1.1 MB of RAM and is 12 KB.

 The table below shows benchmarks for an empty GUI app.
 | Language | Memory usage | Size |